Konamiman/Z280TechnicalManual/3-CPU_Control_Registers.md

 **Breakpoint-on-Halt Enable (BH) Bit.** While this bit is set to 1, the CPU generates a breakpoint trap whenever a Halt instruction is encountered; while cleared to 0, the Halt instruction is executed normally.

 **Single-Step Pending (SSP) Bit.** The CPU checks this bit prior to the start of an instruction execution and generates a Single-Step trap if this bit is set to 1.
-The Single-Stpp bit is automatically copied into this field at the completion of an instruction.
+The Single-Step bit is automatically copied into this field at the completion of an instruction.
 This bit is automatically cleared when a Single-Step, Division Exception, Access Violation, Privileged Instruction, or Breakpoint-on-Halt trap is executed, so that the saved MSR has a 0 in this bit position.
 (For these traps, the PC address of the trapped instruction is saved for possible re-execution.)

 **Single-Step (SS) Bit.** This bit is the enable for the single-step operating mode.
 While this bit is set to 1, the CPU is in a single-step mode wherein a Single-Step trap is generated for each instruction; if cleared to 0, single-step mode is disabled.